getpawprint/slate/source/includes/_configuration.md

-intake.intake_form_override.media_opt_in.is_visible | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be shown intake.intake_form_override.media_opt_in.is_required | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be required intake.questionnaire_id | integer? | `null` to disable questionnaires, otherwise a foreign reference to `form.id`. vetstoria | object? | Vetstoria configuration vetstoria.base_url | string | Vetstoria base URL vetstoria.site_hash | string | Vetstoria site hash
+intake.intake_form_override.media_opt_in.is_visible | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be shown intake.intake_form_override.media_opt_in.is_required | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be required intake.questionnaire_id | integer? | `null` to disable questionnaires, otherwise a foreign reference to `form.id`. checkin.checkin_instructions | string | Custom checkin instructions; displayed in client intake confirmation email (deprecated in favor of checkin.custom_instructions) checkin | object? | Controls day-of-appointment checkin customizations checkin.curbside_enabled | boolean | Whether or not to show the "I'm here" button in the client access page and if checkin email should be sent checkin.custom_instructions | string | Custom checkin instructions; displayed in client intake confirmation email vetstoria | object? | Vetstoria configuration vetstoria.base_url | string | Vetstoria base URL vetstoria.site_hash | string | Vetstoria site hash